Home

 Henry Miner

-Henry Miner was born in about 1807, most likely at Maple Summit near the border of Fayette/Somerset County, PA, the son of Frederick and Elizabeth (Sechman) Miner Sr. As a boy, he moved with his parents to Sego, Perry County, OH.
+Henry Miner was born in about 1807, most likely in or around Fayette/Somerset Counties, PA, the son of Frederick and Elizabeth "Betsy" (Sechman) Miner Sr

-The rest of this biography is conjectural, based on evidence found to date, but is not yet proven with precision.
+The rest of this biography is conjectural, based on compelling evidence found to date, but is not yet proven with exact precision.

-Henry is believed to have married Matilda Morton (1808- ? ).
+At the age of 26, Henry is believed to have married 25-year-old Matilda Morton (1808-1892).
 The ceremony took place on March 10, 1833, in Muskingum County, OH, by the hand of J. Goshen.
 This marriage is recorded in the book, Muskingum County, Ohio, Marriages Book II, published by the Muskingum County Genealogical Society.

 The Miners had four known children, and perhaps more -- Samuel Dawson Miner, Robert Sanford Miner, Eunice "Flora" Cummings Sayle and Catherine "Kate" Hill Newton.